Plestiodon fasciatus: Diet

 The common five-lined skink's diet consists primarily of a variety of arthropods, particularly spiders, crickets, beetles and other insects.
 However, they have been reported to also eat newborn mice, frogs, and other lizards.
+Wild skinks will make short forays into heavily used core areas to find food.
 Those who own a pet skink are advised to supplement the skink's diet with fruits and vegetables.
 In addition to eating insects, skinks enjoy a variety of fruits and vegetables.
-This can help supplement your skink's diet by adding some extra nutrients.
-Brussels sprouts, carrots, greens, and peas are good vegetables to serve your skink.

-Fruits that skinks enjoy include blueberries, mangos, raspberries, papayas, cantaloupes, strawberries, and figs. Studies have indicated that the majority of the five-link skink's diet is mostly invertebrates, which for some of the many prey species the effect is negligible, but because of its voracious diet, its predation may be a major ecological factor.
+Fruits that skinks enjoy include blueberries, mangos, raspberries, papayas, cantaloupes, strawberries, and figs. Studies have indicated that the majority of the five-lined skink's diet is mostly invertebrates, which for some of the many prey species the effect is negligible, but because of its voracious diet, its predation may be a major ecological factor.

 Conservation status

 The Great Lakes - St. Lawrence population of P. fasciatus is listed as "special concern" in Ontario and Canada by COSSARO and COSEWIC.
 It is illegal to remove any of the three species of skinks found in Canada from their habitats.
 Skinks are at the extreme edge of their habitat range in Canada, which makes it an area of special interest to ecologists, as extreme conditions place unique evolutionary pressures upon species.
 The American five-lined skink has split into two phylogenetically-distinct populations in this edge habitat; the Carolinian population, also present in the United States, ends around Point Pelee National Park in southern Ontario.
 The Carolinian population is listed as "endangered" in Ontario and Canada by COSSARO, COSEWIC, The St. Lawrence / Great Lakes population resides in the Ottawa Valley in eastern Ontario and tends to be more tolerant to sparse or rocky conditions than its sister subspecies.